TOURNAMENT RULES & PROCEDURES

 recorded on their “tally” (see below) for that round.
 They may also call

-“stop” for violations they observe except for “excessive force,” which can only
+“stop” for violations they observe except for “flagrant force,” which can only

 be called by the referee.